isaacafrifa/CLR/README.md

 ### Features ###
  The project for now has the following features:

+* Registration
-* Authentication
+* Login Authentication
-* Authorization
+* Forgot Password functionality (implemented with mailtrap)

-### User Stories ###
+### User Stories
  The project for now has the following:

-* As a user, I want register so that will be authorized by an Admin User.
+* As a visitor, I want to register so that my user account will be activated.
-* As an authorized user, I want to login so that I can access my dahsboard.
+* As a registered user, I want to login so that I can access my dashboard.
+* As a registered user, I want to be able to reset my password via email.

 ### Future Additions
-* Email validation during registration
+* Signup Activation Token functionality

 ### Credits ###
 * N/A

 ### Who do I talk to? ###
 * Repo owner : `isaac.afrifa3@yahoo.com`